 If you have been appointed the executor of a will in Texas, the best first thing to do is consult with an experienced probate attorney.
 A probate attorney can provide helpful, impartial advice to you as to your responsibilities under the law and your obligations to the estate.
 They can also help you avoid mistakes, such as waiting too long to file paperwork or give notice to creditors and beneficiaries.

-The Texas probate lawyers at Ostrom Morris are here to offer compassionate and professional representation during what is often a very emotional and stressful time.
+The Texas probate lawyers at Morris Ostrom Law are here to offer compassionate and professional representation during what is often a very emotional and stressful time.
 We are here to guide you through all the steps you must complete after being appointed the executor of a will.
 We have extensive probate experience and can help you with many different issues related to the probate process, including:

 - Probate Administration